 Wenders is still one of the few directors who challenge the limits of language and expression, communicating always on a human aspect.
-His cinema spills across genres and offers somehow a kind of novelty.
+His cinema s across genres and offers somehow a kind of novelty.
 Sometimes there isn’t anything new, but is a matter of aesthetics, taste or just a storyteller perspective.

 2. Abbas Kiarostami

 As a photographer: Kiarostami worked as a photographer during a very short period, quickly developing other interests as a painter, designer and illustrator.
 Later he worked in advertising, before starting a career in cinema.

 However, this slight contact with photography was essential to Kiarostami and he once said that “photography is the mother of Cinema”.
 His photographic pieces and exhibitions were mostly based on nature, patterns and artificial compositions, but it is in cinema that we can really analyze his talent with photography.
 Summing up, cinema was the operational platform of using photography.

 As a director: After Manoel de Oliveira and Jacques Rivette’s deaths, the disappearance of Kiarostami was a blow to cinema unpredictability and singular ways of directing.
 Like other genius, Abbas career was made of periods.
 He started as a realism filmmaker, reminding some critics of a Rossellini style.